Bergam0t/st-cytoscape-extra/README.md

 THIS WILL NOT YET WORK WITHOUT ADDITIONAL SETUP AS IT HAS NOT BEEN FINALISED AND UPLOADED TO PYPI.
 It can be installed, but the repo will also need to be cloned and a development server run.
-Initial release is likely to be in late December 2023.
+Initial release is likely to be in late December 2023, or merged with the original st-cytoscape package as a pull request.
 Alongside this, a sample app using all features will be released.

 ## Additions from st-cytoscape